Journey to Aquarius and the Romanovs

 - The lion with the human on the coat of arms of Vladimir is similar to the incarnation of the Hindu god Vishnu in the form of part lion and part man Narasimha.

-- Vladimir has its own Golden Gate, like former Christian capitals Jerusalem, Constantinople, and Kiev.
+Vladimir has its own Golden Gate, like former Christian capitals Jerusalem, Constantinople, and Kiev.
 It is written that Jesus will use Golden Gate when He returns.
-However, only the Vladimir’s Golden Gate is open to entry, the other three are blocked.
+However, only the Vladimir’s Golden Gate is open to entry, the other three are blocked.- The Golden Gate and the above mentioned Assumption Cathedral in Vladimir were built by Andrew God-Loving.
+He moved the capital from Suzdal and Kiev to Vladimir.

 - Andrew God-Loving is often called the first Russian tsar (king).
 There are certain striking parallels between him and Nicolas II, who was the last Russian tsar.
 July 17th is the memory day of Andrew God-Loving murdered in 1174 in his palace in Bogolubovo (outskirt of Vladimir).
 In 744 years afterwards, on July 17th 1918, in Ekaterinburg (The Urals), Nicolas II with his family were murdered.
 Their remains were dropped into Ganin Yama.
 That is the official but yet uncompleted story.
 There is version of Romanovs’ salvation.
 However, today the July 17th is the memory day of the first and the last Russian tsars.
 Both of them have been made saints.

-- During the celebration of 300 years of Romanov’s rule, Nicolas II visited in 1913 Bogolubovo – the former residence and the place of murder of Andrew God-Loving.
+During the celebration of 300 years of Romanov’s rule, Nicolas II visited in 1913 Bogolubovo – the former residence and the place of murder of Andrew God-Loving.
 In 1997 in the central cathedral of Bogolubovsky monastery on the ceiling (just over the altar), miraculously appeared the face of Nicolas II.
-In 2002 after the restoration they found that the place of face appearing was a painting of Jesus wearing a tsar costume and holding in hands the symbols of monarch power, scepter and orb.
+In 2002 after the restoration they found that the place of face appearing was a painting of Jesus wearing a tsar costume and holding in hands the symbols of monarch power, scepter and orb.- Vladimir region is the native place of Alexander Suvorov (1730 – 1800), who is a national hero and Count of the Holy Roman Empire, Prince of Italy, and the last Generalissimo of the Russian Empire.
+His Vladimir estate was called Undol whereas Undal was the main island in the time

-- Vladimir region is the native place of Alexander Suvorov (1730 – 1800), who is a national hero and Count of the Holy Roman Empire, Prince of Italy, and the last Generalissimo of the Russian Empire.
-His Vladimir estate was called Undol whereas Undal was the main island in the time and place of Atlantis (according Drunvalo Melchizedek and his book The Flower of Life).
+and place of Atlantis (according Drunvalo Melchizedek and his book The Flower of Life).
 Not long before the main continent of Lemuria sank, the teachers of Light / immortal masters of the Naacal Mystery School of Lemuria went to the Undal Island and divided it into four quadrants corresponding to the male-female/logical-intuitive functions of human mind.
 The Ascended Masters did everything in their power to smooth the overall increase of density on this planet and a drastic lowering of consciousness.
 Hindus interpreted this phase of human evolution as entry into the Kali Yuga (or Age of Darkness).
 It was then that the Immortal Masters of the Naacal Mystery School decided to divide themselves into three groups and relocate to Khem (now known as Egypt; by the way, Kem is the name of a number of Russian northern rivers and towns), the Andes (Peru/Bolivia), and the Himalayas.
 There they materialized underground cities and maintained a low profile for many millennia, keeping themselves comfortably aloof on the higher harmonic dimensions.
 When conditions were right, they sent forth emissaries into this dimension, operating through local mages and sages, holy men, kings and queens.
 Interestingly, Nacala is a city on the northern coast of Mozambique.
 Nacala Bay is an area of outstanding beauty.
 It is believed to be the place of most powerful sorcerers of Southern part of Africa.

 Aleksandrov (~130 km. from Vladimir)

-- Aleksandrov was the capital of Russia in the 16th century under the rule of the first Russian Tsar Ivan the Terrible.
+Aleksandrov is one of the oldest residences of Russian rulers.
+It is associated with the above mentioned Alexander Nevsky (13th century).- Aleksandrov was the capital of Russia in the 16th century under the rule of the first Russian Tsar Ivan the Terrible.
 There is a legend that his famous library is still in the underground part of the Alexander Kremlin.

 - Peter’s the Great daughter and future Russian Empress Elizabeth lived in the Alexander Kremlin for 10 year.